delfiterradas/rnafusion/docs/usage.md

 ### Starting commands

 The pipeline can either be run using all fusion detection tools or specifying individual tools.
 Visualisation tools will be run on all fusions detected.
-To run all tools (`arriba`, `fusioncatcher`, `starfusion`, `stringtie`) use the `--all` parameter:
+To run all tools (`arriba`, `fusioncatcher`, `starfusion`, `stringtie`, `ctat-splicing`) use the `--all` parameter:

 ```bash
 nextflow run nf-core/rnafusion \